joealewine/blockchain-rhos/internal/blockchain_images.md

 ## License and pricing

 {{site.data.keyword.blockchainfull_notm}} Platform images can be purchased through an entitlement to the {{site.data.keyword.blockchainfull_notm}} Platform v2.1.1.
 After you purchase the platform, you can access the [My IBM dashboard](https://myibm.ibm.com/dashboard/){: external} to obtain your entitlement key.
-You can then use the entitlement key to download the images from the {{site.data.keyword.IBM_notm}} Entitled Registry.
+You can then use the entitlement key to download the images from the {{site.data.keyword.IBM_notm}} Entitlement Registry.

 For more information on the pricing of the images, to the [Pricing](/docs/services/blockchain-rhos?topic=blockchain-rhos-ibp-rhos-pricing) topic.